The Fort St John campus JOHSC is comprised of the following people as of October 1, 2020:

 Post Committee Information of the FSJ JOHS Committee:

-The Fort St. John campus of Northern Lights College will post and keep posted:
+The Fort St. John campus of Northern Lights College will post:

 - The names and work location of the JOHSC (JOHSC member posters).